seperman/deepdiff/deepdiff/deephash_doc.rst

     The only time you want the apply_hash to be False is if you want to know what the string representation of your object is BEFORE it gets hashed.

+ignore_type_in_groups
+    Ignore type changes between members of groups of types.
+For example if you want to ignore type changes between float and decimals etc. Note that this is a more granular feature.
+Most of the times the shortcuts provided to you are enough.
+    The shortcuts are ignore_string_type_changes which by default is False and ignore_numeric_type_changes which is by default False.
+You can read more about those shortcuts in this page. ignore_type_in_groups gives you more control compared to the shortcuts.

+    For example lets say you have specifically str and byte datatypes to be ignored for type changes.
+Then you have a couple of options:

+    1. Set ignore_string_type_changes=True which is the default.
+    2. Set ignore_type_in_groups=[(str, bytes)].
+Here you are saying if we detect one type to be str and the other one bytes, do not report them as type change.
+It is exactly as passing ignore_type_in_groups=[DeepDiff.strings] or ignore_type_in_groups=DeepDiff.strings .

+    Now what if you want also typeA and typeB to be ignored when comparing agains each other?

+    1. ignore_type_in_groups=[DeepDiff.strings, (typeA, typeB)]
+    2. or ignore_type_in_groups=[(str, bytes), (typeA, typeB)]

 ignore_string_type_changes: Boolean, default = True
     string type conversions should not affect the hash output when this is set to True.
     For example "Hello" and b"Hello" should produce the same hash.

+By setting it to True, both the string and bytes of hello return the same hash.
+    >>> DeepHash(b'hello', ignore_string_type_changes=True)
+    {b'hello': 221860156526691709602818861774599422448}
+    >>> DeepHash('hello', ignore_string_type_changes=True)
+    {'hello': 221860156526691709602818861774599422448}

+ignore_numeric_type_changes
+Default: False

 ignore_numeric_type_changes: Boolean, default = True
     numeric type conversions should not affect the hash output when this is set to True.